SagarGurnani/code-check/README.md

 //Require the 'code-check' module<br>
 var codeCheck = require('code-check');

-//Run the check for sensitive files/code in your current working directory and its children codeCheck.runCheck();
+//Run the check for sensitive files/code in your current working directory and its children<br>
+codeCheck.runCheck();

 # Result